Pecners/academic-kickstart/content/post/2019-10-14-building-a-relational-database-in-r.markdown

 * The database is contained within a single file, making it low-maintenance, portable, and easily rewritten if necessary
 * The investment is almost nil, both in terms of set-up/management as well as dollars and cents

 I view this database as in the alpha stage of development.
-I am still testing through my own analysis and occassionally delete the whole database and rewrite it with updated scripts that tidy the data in a way that better facilitates the analysis.
+I am still testing through my own analysis and occasionally delete the whole database and rewrite it with updated scripts that tidy the data in a way that better facilitates the analysis.

 # Conclusion